Lagrangian neural networks for nonholonomic mechanics: Introduction

 In recent years, there has been an increasing interest in using neural networks to address different issues of mechanical systems (see for example \cite{Simplifying},\cite{NEURIPS2019_26cd8eca},\cite{lutter2019deep},\cite{Hamiltonian},\cite{Toth2019HamiltonianGN}).
 In this line, Lagrangian Neural Networks were introduced in \cite{Cranmer2020LagrangianNN} as an enhancement over other types of neural networks used in mechanical systems that do not preserve physical laws, providing a tool for scenarios where, for example, equations of motion are not available to get the actual trajectory.
 This method assumes that the Lagrangian of a mechanical system, a scalar function, can be parametrized using a neural network and be learned directly from the system's data.
 That is, the goal of LNNs is to predict the Lagrangian function of a system based on data about its positions and velocities.
-This approach aims to represent the system's equations of motion with a neural network while ensuring the preservation of some specific physical properties.
+These models incorporate physical structure into the learning process and have shown improved performance over standard integrators in preserving key properties such as energy.
+This approach aims to solve the system's dynamics from a Lagrangian learned by a neural network while ensuring the preservation of some specific physical properties.
+Given these advantages, it is natural to explore whether a properly adapted version of LNNs can offer similar benefits in the nonholonomic setting, where traditional methods struggle.

+From a theoretical standpoint, it is well known that the same laws do not always govern the dynamics of constrained systems as those of unconstrained systems.
+Since LNNs, as introduced in \cite{Cranmer2020LagrangianNN}, are trained using the equations of motion for unconstrained systems, it is natural to ask whether such models can still learn meaningful Lagrangian functions when applied to systems with constraints.
+Some previous works, such as \cite{Simplifying} and \cite{ZhongBenchmarking}, have addressed holonomic constraints.

+The motivation for this work is to investigate whether a targeted adaptation of LNNs can more effectively handle nonholonomic constraints.
+As shown in the examples we present, standard LNNs fail to preserve the constraint along the trajectories generated by the model, even when starting from initial states that satisfy the constraint.

+To address this issue, we propose modifying the loss function of the Lagrangian neural network to explicitly account for nonholonomic constraints during training, when such constraints are present in the mechanical system.
+In the examples studied, this modification yields in solutions that more closely adhere to the system’s physical properties -particularly in terms of energy conservation for most of the examples considered, and most notably in the preservation of the nonholonomic constraint.
+By doing so, we aim to extend the applicability of Lagrangian-based learning to this important and challenging class of mechanical systems.